barumau/pandunia/english/jumla.md

 **sa pingo lal.** This apple is red.

-Note: When an adjective, like **ruje**, is placed before a noun, it works as a modifier.
+Note: When an adjective, like **lal**, is placed before a noun, it works as a modifier.
 When it follows the noun, it works as an adjectival verb.

+**ta lal.** It's red.

 ### nam <small>be called, name</small>